sphinx-toolbox/toctree_plus/README.rst

 .. start short_desc

-**Enhanced Sphinx TocTree which shows classes and functions as if they were sections.**
+**Enhanced Sphinx TocTree which shows classes, functions etc. as if they were sections.**

 .. end short_desc